ruby-hyperloop/hyperloop-rack-webpack-stack/README.md

 The goal of this tutorial is to outline the setup steps required to build a **Rack** + **Opal Sprockets** + **Hyperloop** hot-reloading stack with all front-end JavaScript assets installed with **NPM** and packaged with **Webpack**.

-This stack is perfect for building a singly-page, server-less application or a Website.
+This stack is perfect for building a single-page, server-less application or a Website.

 ## Motivation